joolstorrentecalo/gitlab-foss/doc/development/git_object_deduplication.md

 ### Assumptions

+- All repositories in a pool must use [hashed storage](../administration/repository_storage_paths.md).
+  This is so that we don't have to ever worry about updating paths in `object/info/alternates` files.
 - All repositories in a pool must be on the same Gitaly storage shard.
   The Git alternates mechanism relies on direct disk access across multiple repositories, and we can only assume direct disk access to